ruiined/advent2023/README.md

 By default, `yarn start` runs `yarn typescript` - change this if you want.

 This will run tests (if provided), execute your code, and send the solution.
-Solutoons will be deduped before sending.
+Solutions will be deduped before sending.

 ## Utils (typescript)